Economic history of Greece and the Greek world: Post-World War II

-Late 20th century
+Late 20th and early 21st century

 During the 80s, despite membership in the EC, Greece suffered from poor macroeconomic performance due to expansionary fiscal policies that led to a tripling of the debt-to-GDP ratio, which went from the modest figure of 34.5% in 1981 to the triple digits by the 90s.
 The second oil shock after the Iranian Revolution hurt Greece, and the 80s were racked by high inflation as politicians pursued populist policies.
 The average rate of inflation in Greece during the 80s was 19%, which was three times the EU average.
 The Greek budget deficit also rose very substantially during the 80s, peaking at 9% in 1985.
 In the late 80s Greece implemented stabilization programs, cutting inflation from 25% in 1985 to 16% in 1987.

 The debt accumulated in the 80s was a large problem for the Greek government, and by 1991 interest payments on the public debt reached almost 12% of GDP.
 When the Maastricht Treaty was signed in 1991, Greece was very far from meeting the convergence criteria.
 For example, the inflation rate of Greece was 19.8%, while the EU average was 4.07% and the government's deficit was 11.5% of GDP, while the EU average was 3.64%.
 Nonetheless, Greece was able to dramatically improve its finances during the 1990s, with both inflation and budget deficit falling below 3% by 1999, and the government concealed economic problems.
 Thus, it met the criteria for entry into Eurozone (including the budget deficit criterion even after its recent revision calculated with the method in force at the time).

+Greece experienced a financial boom from 1998 to 2007, as real GDP per capita grew by more than 30%.

 Debt crisis (2010-2018)

+Greece experienced a sustained depression during the 2008 financial crisis, as real GDP per capita declined by 20% over the period 2007–2017.
+Greece entered into the longest and largest depression for a modern middle- or high-income country.

-Greek economy had fared well for much of the 20th century, with high growth rates and low public debt.
-As a result of internal and external factors (mainly, the Global Financial Crisis of 2007-2008), the country entered a prolonged recession in 2008 and, after a significant rise in its borrowing costs, by April 2010 the government realized that it would need a rescue package.
+By April 2010 the government realized that it would need a rescue package.
 Greece had the biggest sovereign debt restructuring in history in 2012.
 In April 2014, Greece returned to the global bond market as it successfully sold €3 billion worth of five-year government bonds at a yield of 4.95%.
 Greece had real GDP growth of 0.7% in 2014 after 5 years of decline.
 After a third bailout in 2015 (following the election of the leftist SYRIZA Party), Greece bailouts ended successfully (as declared) on August 20, 2018.